Oege-Sietse van Lingen: Club career

 On January 31, 2023, Van Lingen signed with Victoria Rosport, marking his first club abroad.
 He arrived in the second half of the season and made an immediate impact, scoring seven goals and providing five assists in seventeen matches.
-Additionally, they reached the semi-finals of the Coupe de Luxembourg, where they were eliminated by the eventual cup winners, FC Differdange 03.
+Additionally, they reached the semi-finals of the Luxembourg Cup, where they were eliminated by the eventual cup winners, FC Differdange 03.
 His time at Victoria Rosport was limited to half a season, as he was sold to Luxembourg's top club, F91 Dudelange.

 UEFA Conference League

 He made the transfer to Luxembourg's top club F91 Dudelange on June 18, 2023, where he signed a two-year contract.
 Van Lingen made his debut on July 12, 2023, in the UEFA Conference League qualifying round.
 In his debut match against Irish club St. Patrick's Athletic FC, he scored the opening goal in the 24th minute, which turned out to be the first goal of the 2023/24 UEFA Conference League season.

-In the return leg, he scored a hat-trick in the 2-3 victory, making him the competition's top scorer at that moment with four goals in two matches.
+In the return leg, he scored a hat-trick in the 2–3 victory, making him the competition's top scorer at that moment with four goals in two matches.

 F91 Dudelange was eliminated in the next round by Maltese club Gzira United.
 In the 2024/25 season, Van Lingen again participated in the UEFA Conference League, playing two matches against AC Escaldes from Andorra and Swedish side BK Häcken.

 In total, he played 36 matches, scoring eleven goals and providing twelve assists, before leaving the top Luxembourg club.